Skitter-JP/Bachelors_Thesis/README.md

 The Code was written in Microchip studio in C. I have included my code but the USB library has not been attached since its not mine.

+I wanted to split the code up into seperate libraries but this obvisouly did not happen, so please excuse the mess.

 The graphs and data seen in the document was created in MATLAB